nicktfranklin/IndependentClusters/README.md

  http://cython.readthedocs.io/en/latest/src/quickstart/install.html)

- If you have already installed python 2.7, pip and gcc on on your system , you can install To install cython and the other dependencies with pip (if you don't already have them), run:
+ If you have already installed python 2.7, pip and gcc on on your system , you can install cython and the other dependencies with pip (if you don't already have them), run:
  ```pip install -r requirements.txt ```